 As more organizations add independent professionals to their workforce, they often rely on staffing agencies or their Managed Service Provider (MSP) to manage the qualification and engagement of independent workers.
 But because these companies do not specialize in independent contractor compliance and engagement, they may not be well-versed in the applicable laws and regulations.
 Staffing agencies that have misclassified workers as independent contractors are exposing their clients to risk.
 Risk-averse staffing companies will often choose to payroll everyone, alienating independent talent.

-Online marketplaces are an increasingly popular way for independent professionals to find work, and for organizations to engage this pool of talent.
-A marketplace enables the transaction between client and contractor directly online, eliminating the need for a third-party.
+Marketplace platforms are an increasingly popular way for independent professionals to find work, and for organizations to engage this pool of talent.
+These platforms enable the transaction between client and contractor directly online, eliminating the need for a third-party.
 Typically, a freelancer or independent contractor will fill out a profile and then apply to or be matched with positions that fit their skill set.
 The company that posted the open position can then evaluate candidates and engage the right person for the job.
-In addition to this self-service model, there are now some hybrid marketplaces supported by an additional human layer to assist with project matching and marketplace activity.
+In addition to this self-service model, there are now some hybrid marketplaces supported by an additional human layer to assist with project matching.

-There are many different types of marketplaces ranging from ones that specialize in relatively short and small contracts to organizations that have developed their own company-specific marketplaces such as PwC’s Talent Exchange, and the Washington Post’s Talent Network.
-There are also online consultant marketplaces like MBO’s marketplace that match skilled independent professionals with large enterprise clients in a way to help them build their talent networks by sourcing externally or internally.
+There are many different types of platforms ranging from ones that specialize in relatively short and small contracts to organizations that have developed their own company-specific marketplaces such as PwC’s Talent Exchange, and the Washington Post’s Talent Network.
+There are also marketplaces like MBO’s platform that match skilled independent professionals with large enterprise clients in a way to help them build their talent networks by sourcing externally or internally.

 Marketplaces can be useful for organizations as a place to post jobs, and source and self-select independent contractors.
 By removing the need for a third party and allowing direct access to talent, marketplaces enable organizations to save costs, reduce the time spent on recruiting activities such as contract administration and onboarding, and get to work as soon as talent is identified, often within a few days.